 Creative Europe programme measures

-The European Commission has adapted the Creative Europe programme to the new realities that the coronavirus outbreak has imposed.Together with the Education, Audiovisual and Culture Executive Agency, the Commission under the responsibility of Commissioners Mariya Gabriel and Thierry Breton is applying the maximum flexibility it can, in the implementation of the programme, within the limits of the applicable legal framework.
+The European Commission has adapted the Creative Europe programme to the new realities that the coronavirus outbreak has imposed.Together with the European Education and Culture Executive Agency, the Commission under the responsibility of Commissioners Mariya Gabriel and Thierry Breton is applying the maximum flexibility it can, in the implementation of the programme, within the limits of the applicable legal framework.

 This flexibility for beneficiaries includes all actions supported by the programme.